-- 5.2 As there are significant and un-sustainable effects in developing this Site 4, the allocation for development of this site should be avoided.
-The Sustainability Appraisal Report for Site 4 is inaccurate and the analysis does not take account of the Government's sustainability scoring. - 5.3 One of the main design concepts of Dickens Heath was to create a village where people could get about without being dependent on the use of private cars.
+As there are significant and un-sustainable effects in developing this Site 4, the allocation for development of this site should be avoided.
+The Sustainability Appraisal Report for Site 4 is inaccurate and the analysis does not take account of the Government's sustainability scoring (www.thescorecard.org.uk).
+When using this analysis for Site 4 it only achieved a score of 30% which would give a red not green analysis for sustainability.

+6.3 One of the main design concepts of Dickens Heath was to create a village where people could get about without being dependent on the use of private cars.
 As previously stated above, this meant that all housing was to be within easy walking distance (800 metres) of the centre which is now recognised as the Library.
-John Simpson in the 1991 evidence to the Solihull UDP Inquiry explained: "A village works as one cohesive entity because the perception is that everything is within easy walking distance". - 5.5 The emphasis in the village design is on accessibility; the majority of the residents will be no more than 5 minutes (800m) walking time from the centre.
-The majority of the proposed Site 4 development would exceed this distance; its residents would thus generally use private cars to reach the retail, educational and social facilities of the existing village where car parking is already a major problem. - 5.6 Although the illustrative Emerging Masterplan does not now show new footpaths onto the private road of Birchy Close, it will be necessary to make the development sustainable in terms of walking distances to the Village Centre for there to be a footpath.
+John Simpson in the 1991 evidence to the Solihull UDP Inquiry explained: "A village works as one cohesive entity because the perception is that everything is within easy walking distance".

+6.4 The emphasis in the village design is on accessibility; the majority of the residents will be no more than 5 minutes (800m) walking time from the centre.
+The majority of the proposed Site 4 development exceeds this walking distance; its residents would thus generally use private cars to reach the retail, educational and social facilities of the existing village - where car parking is already a major problem.

+6.5 Although the illustrative Emerging Masterplan does not now show new footpaths onto the private road of Birchy Close, it will be necessary to make the development sustainable in terms of walking distances to the Village Centre for there to be a footpath.
 However this footpath is undeliverable because they require use of private property, including certain residents' gardens which will be strongly resisted legally by the residents of Birchy Close as they are concerned about their security.

-5.7 The proposed housing allocation of Site 4 would not be in a sustainable location.
+6.6 The proposed housing allocation of Site 4 would not be in a sustainable location.
 It would add further congestion to the local road network at peak hours and further contribute to the already woefully inadequate car parking in the Village centre.
 This Site is not "highly accessible" as stated in the Sustainability Appraisal.
 While it would be close to Whitlocks End railway station, the overloaded rail service at that station gives access to Central Birmingham and to Stratford-upon-Avon.
 It does not provide a service to Solihull Town Centre, for which here is only a slow and indirect bus service, and there would be no public transport to the 'UK Central' location east of the M42 Junction 6.
 There would no direct access from Site 4 to the services and facilities in Dickens Heath village itself, as there would be no direct road or cycleway to the village centre.
 Cycle and pedestrian access to the village centre was a core principle of the design for Dickens Heath.

-5.8 In addition, as the proposed housing would be more than 800m from Dickens Heath Village Centre, it would not accord with Policy P7 of the Solihull LP which states:
+6.7 In addition, as the proposed housing would be more than 800m from Dickens Heath Village Centre, it would not accord with Policy P7 of the Solihull LP which states: